Want to know what a Business Plan is?

-A business plan is an answer to many questions that the top management, the shareholders or the investors may ask before jumping to start a new project.
+A business plan is an answer to many questions that the top management, the shareholders, or the investors may ask before jumping to start a new project.

 Are answered by the means of this document.
 And the stakeholders take their decision based on the answers.
 This shows exactly how important this document is.

-Management creates this document at the start of a project and used until the end.
+Management creates this document at the start of a project and used it until the end.
 At the initial stage, it supports the brainstorming process.
 It documents all the great ideas and their possible outcomes along with their specific challenges and opportunities.

-These plans are also used after a few years have passed to compare actual versus expected position of the business to determine variance and causes of differences found.
+These plans are also used after a few years have passed to compare the actual versus expected position of the business to determine variance and causes of differences found.
 It results in updates made to the business plan and reassesses future predictions of goals and objectives.

 The business plan is a complete document and therefore it also contains vital financial data that is used to allocate resources and make financial decisions.

 Appropriate allocation of resources is vital for the success of any business idea and therefore, too much or too little resource allocation may result in either failure to achieve goals and objectives or a loss of profits that could be earned.

 Financial information is required for starting any project because setting up a business requires money and investors require a return on the money they would invest in the process which means money has a cost.

 And therefore, if the project cannot earn enough money to pay a profit to the owner on top of the cost of that money of the investor then the project would not be acceptable.